-Being one of the largest art galleries in all of North America, you can literally spend days in here.
-Once inside, make sure to see the Infinity Mirrored Room by Yayoi Kusama that’s now housed at AGO permanently.
+Being one of the largest art galleries in all of North America, you can spend days here.
+Once inside, make sure to see the Infinity Mirrored Room by Yayoi Kusama which is now housed at AGO permanently.

 Don’t forget to wander through the different floors and rooms with both permanent and temporary exhibitions.
 If you love art, you’ll love this place.

 13.)
 Head on a guided foodie tour

 If you’re looking for a foodie experience, then you’ll totally love the foodie tours that go on throughout Toronto.